Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics

-Finally, Figure~\ref{fig:mean_var_info} compares both the mean and variance in prediction quality obtained across all courses by \texttt{FedIRT} and our bottom-layer MLPFL personalization algorithms when modeling for each demographic subgroup.
+Finally, Figure~\ref{fig:mean_var_info} presents both the mean and variance in prediction quality for each demographic subgroup obtained by \texttt{FedIRT} and our bottom-layer MLPFL methodology, averaged across courses.
 We can see that MLPFL consistently provides an improvement in mean AUC over \texttt{FedIRT}, with the attention mechanism providing an extra boost.
 Importantly, we also see that \texttt{[sc2-P-AT-B]} reduces the AUC variance across subgroups in five of the six cases.
 The exception case is the one with the lowest variance across all methods. \textit{The increase in mean and reduction in variance of prediction quality provided by MLPFL confirms that it lessens the impact of data subgroup availability biases in student modeling.}